Disclosure: This post may contain affiliate links.

 BOLD STATEMENT: this vegan coconut cake may be my favorite recipe of the past several months.
 I know that’s a crazy thing to say, but it’s true.
 Consequently, this cake was 100 percent inspired by my Triple Coconut Bread recipe, a recipe that Miguel and I devoured in 24 hours.
 Though I love bread, sometimes you just need cake.

 Ok, so WHY is this vegan coconut cake my favorite, you ask?
 Well let me tell you.

-- It’s made with whole wheat flour
+- It can be made with whole wheat flour OR all purpose flour

 - It’s perfectly moist and vegan-friendly

 - It uses three kinds of coconut: coconut milk, coconut oil and shredded coconut

 - It’s topped with the BEST coconut oil icing

 - Most importantly, it’s made with easy-to-find ingredients.